Cathorops raredonae

-The Curator sea catfish (Cathorops raredonae), also known as the Raredon's sea catfish, is a species of catfish in the family Ariidae.
+Cathorops raredonae, the curator sea catfish or Raredon's sea catfish, is a species of catfish in the family Ariidae.
 It was described by Alexandre Pires Marceniuk, Ricardo Betancur-Rodríguez and Arturo Acero Pizarro in 2009.
 It is a tropical, marine and freshwater-dwelling fish which occurs between Mexico and El Salvador.

+Etymology

+The fish is named in honor of Sandra J. Raredon (b.
+1954), of the Division of Fishes in the National Museum of Natural History, Washington, D.C., for her valuable assistance.